Note the pipe operator in this

 In cases of paths with lots of layer information,

-can become cluttered.
+"detailed" can become cluttered.
 Instead, here we can use

-which takes the union of all red demarked regions.
+"union" which takes the union of all red demarked regions.

-Note that (i) this depends on an external package, sf
+Note that (i) this depends on an external package, sf,

 which is very large; and (ii) is more computationally expensive to